oracle/oci-typescript-sdk/lib/waf/README.md

-# OCI NodeJS client for Waf Service
+# OCI Node.js client for Waf Service

 This module enables you to write code to manage resources for Waf Service.